 To get the conversation started, keep it simple:

-Ask about the Safety on Campus workshop your student attended during Alive!
+- Ask about the Safety on Campus workshop your student attended during New Coug Orientation

 Even though your student is now an adult and has moved away to college, you still play a vital role in influencing them to make healthy decisions throughout life.